Skip to main content

 Problem

-Most quantitative strategies are optimized for one market environment and bleed when conditions change.
+Most quantitative strategies are optimized for one market environment and deteriorate when conditions change.
 A momentum strategy that works in a trending market gives it all back in a choppy tape.
 A value screen that shines in recoveries can underperform for years during growth-driven rallies.
-The challenge was building a system that adapts to whichever environment it finds itself in.
+The challenge was constructing a framework that adapts to whichever environment it encounters.

 02